rafasoares/cancancan-wiki/Action-Aliases.md

 alias_action :show, :to => :read #this will have no change on the alias :read!
 ```

-If you want to change the default actions, you should use clear_alias_actions method to remove ALL default aliases first.
+If you want to change the default actions, you should use clear_aliased_actions method to remove ALL default aliases first.